OsgiliathEnterprise/platform/CONTRIBUTING.md

 ## <a name="issue"></a> Issues and Bugs

 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting a ticket](https://opensource.guide/how-to-contribute/#opening-an-issue) to our [GitHub issues](https://github.com/OsgiliathEnterprise/platform/issues).
-Even better, you can submit a Pull Request to our [Osgiliath Platform project](https://github.com/OsgiliathEnterprise/platform) or to our [Documentation project](https://github.com/OsgiliathEnterprise/platform/tree/master/src/site).
+Even better, after explaining your requirement in a ticket, you can submit a Pull Request to our [Osgiliath Platform project](https://github.com/OsgiliathEnterprise/platform) or to our [Documentation project](https://github.com/OsgiliathEnterprise/platform/tree/master/src/site).

 **Please see the Submission Guidelines below**.